ameksike/ksdp/doc/behavioral.emitter.md

-The **KsDp.Event** class is a specialized version of the native Node EventEmitter, designed to provide a familiar API similar to the Observer implementation included in KsDp.
+The **KsDp.behavioral.Emitter** class is a specialized version of the native Node EventEmitter, designed to provide a familiar API similar to the Observer implementation included in KsDp.
 This class enhances the EventEmitter functionality by overloading some methods to simplify event subscription and handling.

 ```Js
 const KsDp = require('ksdp');